everoddandeven/monero-python/README.md

 ## Donations

-Please consider donating to support the development of this project. 🙏
+If this library has been valuable to you, please consider donating to support its continued development. 🙏

 <p align="center">
   <code>XMR</code><br>